cameronkuo/tree-like-timeline-vue3/README.md

 ### Theme and Text Color

 You can custom theme color by using `theme` attribute.
-Also change text color of timeline node by using `text-color`.
+Also, change text color of timeline node by using `text-color`.

 ```html
 <TreeLikeTimeline :data="list" theme="#738bff" text-color="#fffff">